FS-Academy-Xi/phase-1-defining-frontend-web-programming/README.md

   content

 > **THINKING ABOUT LEARNING:** These "pillars" are not something professional
-> developers outside Flatiron School recognize.
+> developers outside Academy Xi recognize.
 You won't go into a
 > tech interview and be asked: "Name the three pillars of web programming."
 > These abstractions are a way to help learners (you!) recognize how what
 > you're learning fits into three major activity areas.
 That said, if an